-With respect to stationary sources, he assists in addressing, among other topics, permit issues, including New Source Review and New Source Performance Standards applicability and compliance; hazardous air pollutant (also known as "NESHAP" or "MACT") compliance and enforcement, Title V permitting, Regional Haze and Best Available Retrofit Technology rulemakings and disputes; rulemaking and compliance matters relating to National Ambient Air Quality Standards, and compliance matters under EPA's Greenhouse Gas Reporting rules.
+With respect to stationary sources, Jonathan assists in addressing, among other topics, permit issues, including New Source Review and New Source Performance Standards applicability and compliance; hazardous air pollutant (also known as "NESHAP" or "MACT") compliance and enforcement, Title V permitting, Regional Haze and Best Available Retrofit Technology rulemakings and disputes; rulemaking and compliance matters relating to National Ambient Air Quality Standards, and various greenhouse gas rulemaking and compliance matters, including EPA methane regulation and Greenhouse Gas Reporting rules.

 - Refrigerator manufacturer and a ventilation fan manufacturer with regard to potential Energy Star disqualification.

-- AB, Dartmouth College, 1986, summa cum laude, Phi Beta Kappa
+- A.B., Dartmouth College, 1986, summa cum laude, Phi Beta Kappa

 - District of Columbia

 - Office of General Counsel, U.S. Environmental Protection Agency

 - U.S. Court of Appeals for the First Circuit, The Honorable Levin H. Campbell